 Overhead view of fried rice with chopsticks resting on the side.

-If you love ordering late night fried rice from your local Chinese restaurant, you'll love this quick fried rice recipe.
+If you love ordering late night fried rice from your local Chinese restaurant, you’ll love this fried rice.
+There’s something super satisfying about taking a bowl of day-old leftover rice and turning it into a meal that feels fresh, vibrant, and packed with flavor!

 • Great with fresh or frozen veggies.
 I use a combination of fresh vegetables (e.g. mushrooms) and frozen vegetables (e.g. peas or broccoli) for this dish.